 Associate Professor of Horn

-Patrick Hughes serves as Associate Professor of Horn, Head of the Brass Wind and Percussion Division, and director of the award winning UT Horn Choir at the University of Texas at Austin (twice international champions!).
+Patrick Hughes serves as Associate Professor of Horn, Director of Graduate Studies, Head of the Brass Wind and Percussion Division, and director of the award winning UT Horn Choir at the University of Texas at Austin (twice international champions!).
 He enjoys an active free-lance career, playing principal horn with the Victoria Bach Festival and La Follia Austin Baroque (natural horn), and playing extra with the Austin Symphony Orchestra, Ballet Austin, Austin Lyric Opera, San Antonio Symphony, and Opera Piccola of San Antonio.
 He also plays with touring Broadway Musicals, and enjoys playing behind popular performers who frequent Austin like Willie Nelson, Bernadette Peters, and Aretha Franklin.
 Summer teaching has included the Hot Springs Music Festival, the Round Top Music Festival, and the Kendall Betts Horn Camp.

 Mr. Hughes is a frequent guest lecturer/performer/teacher giving masterclasses and recitals across the US and abroad.
 In May of 2013 he traveled to Australia to teach, perform recitals, and give the Australian Premier of his three latest compositions for horn choir at the Queensland (Brisbane) and Sydney Conservatories of Music.
 Mr. Hughes also enjoys arranging and composing works for horn and horn choir.
 Both Dancing on the Hill and From Hildegard were premiered at International Horn Symposia (Denton TX, and San Francisco).
 Dancing on the Hill won an Honorable Mention award in the virtuoso division of the International Horn Society’s 2015 Composition Competition.
 His music is published through BrownWood Publishing.